complex systems science gatheringS

-On December 7th-9th, 2019, the Center for Emergent Diplomacy co-convened and facilitated a Complex Systems Science Gathering in Stockholm, Sweden.
+Pre-COVID, the Center for Emergent Diplomacy co-convened and facilitated a Complex Systems Science Gathering in Stockholm, Sweden.
 The gathering brought leading specialists in Complexity Science from around the world together with Swedish experts and practitioners to launch an exploration of a possible role for Complexity thinking in addressing the catastrophic risks of collapse faced by the global warming and biodiversity crisis, along with a consumer-dominated growth economy out of control.
 The intent was to introduce and test a new facilitated problem-solving methodology to enhance the opportunity for generative dialogue around innovative solutions for tackling climate change in the uncertain future.
 “The Adjacent Possible” (“TAP”) concept emerged from the theory of Complex Adaptive Systems science, operationalized as the “TAP” group process for navigating an unknown and frightening future.
 The methodology helps participants in transdisciplinary discussions move into a dialogue space of emergent creativity leading to unprecedented ideas for a hopeful and sustainable future.
-Bios of guest speakers, presenters, etc. can be found here.

-One year later another meeting was held online to report on progress since the initial gathering in 2019, celebrating the launch of the Planetary Boundary Foundation in Stockholm, with a mission of support for the best projects that move adjacent possible climate change strategies from ideas to action.
+One year later, the Center for Emergent Diplomacy co-organized another gathering that was held online.
+The purpose of this gathering was to report on progress since the initial conference and discuss the launch of the Planetary Boundary Foundation in Stockholm, with a mission of support for the best projects that move climate change strategies from ideas to action.
 The exchanges at the 2020 gathering provided a rich cross-fertilization of perspectives and initiated a process of networking among experts from different and complementary areas of expertise.
 Two hundred Complexity thinkers are now connected, and several new collaborations are already underway.

 Feedback From Delegates to the Gatherings